uptrace/uptrace/README.md

 **Can I use Uptrace to monitor commercial or production-grade applications?**

-Yes, you can use Uptrace to monitor your applications and provide employees access to the Uptrace app without any limitations.
+Yes, you can use Uptrace to monitor **your** applications and provide employees access to the Uptrace app without any limitations.

+**Why BSL license**?

+We picked the license with the intention to allow users to monitor their applications using Uptrace, but to forbid other companies creating a cloud service using the code.

+We provide a [monitoring service](https://uptrace.dev/) ourselves in order to monetize our work and sustain development efforts.

 **Is the database schema stable?**